caporaso-lab/developing-with-qiime2/book/30-how-to/10-plugins/10-type-mapping.rst

 Mapping input semantic types to output semantic types
 #####################################################

-We use the ``TypeMatch`` obejct to map input types to output types.
+We use the ``TypeMatch`` object to map input types to output types.

 .. code-block:: python